Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 Best ForVisual browseBias awarePro RSSAutomationAI briefingApple usersLocal news

 Choose based on your primary frustration with Google News.
 If bias is the issue, start with Ground News.
 If you want full source control, start with Feedly or Inoreader.
-If you want the simplest free switch, start with Flipboard.
+If duplicate stories across newsletters and feeds are the frustration, start with a digest tool that de-duplicates at the AI layer.
 Here is a decision framework based on the most common reasons people leave Google News:

-• "I want less political bias" → Ground News (bias ratings + Blind Spot detection)
+• "I want less political bias" โ†’ Ground News (bias ratings + Blind Spot detection across 50,000+ sources)

 "